 The student intern must:

-- Submit a final report and participate in a mandatory oral presentation.
+- Participate in a mandatory oral presentation.
 If the internship is completed in the summer, the oral presentation must be given during the following fall semester.

 - Inform the coordinator promptly whenever there is any difficulty in the internship